debghs/whiteboard/README.md

 - Use the eraser to remove drawn lines.
 - Adjust the eraser width using the same slider.
 - Save and load drawings using the "Save" and "Load" buttons.
+- Draw a textbox, enter the text and then press ```esc``` button to save it inside the canvas.
 - Take notes alongside drawings by clicking the "Notes" button.

 ## Note
 There are some bugs in this version:
 - The saved pickle files lose all the data when reopened using the app.
+- The text insertion probably needs some tuning.